 - whānau provide valuable support to help new parents adjust and enjoy their role

 - together they combine their individual skills and knowledge for the collective benefit.

 Some new parents say they gained a new appreciation of their own parents and grandparents after becoming parents themselves and experiencing firsthand the commitment that being a parent requires.

 He iti tangata, e tipu.
-He iti toki, he iti tonu iho – A little child will grow.
-A little adze will always remain small.
+He iti toki, he iti tonu iho.

-Parents will often record milestones their pēpi has reached.
-They might collect photos, write little stories and create treasure books or waka huia (treasure container) about their pēpi.
+Many parents enjoy making a record of milestones their pēpi has reached.
+They might collect photos, write little stories or create a treasure book or waka huia (treasure container) about their pēpi.